Erskine Hamilton Childers: Succession

 Childers's widow, Rita Childers, shared her late husband's widespread personal popularity.
 Upon his death, when she issued a press statement pleading for the nation to keep the office above politics in choosing a successor, Cosgrave reacted by suggesting to the Opposition Leader, Jack Lynch, that they appoint Mrs. Childers to the presidency by acclamation.
 Lynch agreed four days after Childers's death to bring the suggestion to his party.
-However, when members of Cosgrave's Fine Gael disclosed the plan to the press on their own initiative, Lynch, believing his Fianna Fáil party was being denied a public voice in the decision, withdrew his support for her.
+However, when members of Cosgrave's Fine Gael disclosed the plan to the press on their initiative, Lynch, believing his Fianna Fáil party was being denied a public voice in the decision, withdrew his support for her.

 All parties instead agreed to nominate the former Attorney General and Chief Justice, Cearbhall Ó Dálaigh, as Childers's successor, who was elected unopposed.

 Family

 Childers married Ruth Ellen Dow in 1925.
 They had five children, Ruth Ellen Childers, born in July 1927, Erskine, born in March 1929, followed by Roderick Winthrop Childers in June 1931, and, in November 1937, twin daughters, Carainn and Margaret Osgood Childers.

 After the death of Dow in 1950, Childers married again, in 1952, to Rita Dudley, a Catholic.
 Together they had a daughter, Nessa, who is a former Member of the European Parliament and County Councillor.

 Childers was survived by children from both his marriages.
 His second wife Rita Dudley died on 9 May 2010.